chips-blockchain/bet/docs/setup_fund_nodes.md

 # Fund nodes

-In order to start playing you need to fund your LN node and your CHIPS node.
+In order to start playing you need to fund your CHIPS node.
+Having funds in your CHIPS node will allow for the lightning node to be automatically funded once you run your player node.
+You need at least 0.167 in your CHIPS node to fund the LN.

-## Fund lightning
+## Fund CHIPS node

-1. Get a new lightning address
+1. Get new address

     ```
-    root@server:~/bet/privatebet$ lightning-cli newaddr
+    root@server:~/bet/privatebet$ chips-cli getnewaddress

-    {
-        "address": "bGq2Nnze7rxYuc8pExa6z7TiUoGGUac2hG",
-        "p2sh-segwit": "bGq2Nnze7rxYuc8pExa6z7TiUoGGUac2hG"
-    }
+    bbd7L2LuapPhw18DQZUnw25v1N3F3nrHB2
     ```

-2. Send 0.25 CHIPS to the newly generated address.
-It is `bGq2Nnze7rxYuc8pExa6z7TiUoGGUac2hG` in our example.
+2. Send a few CHIPS there (1-3?).

 3. Check the balance

+    ```
+    root@server:~/bet/privatebet$ chips-cli getbalance
+    1.00000000
+    ```

+## Helper commands to check Lightning node (optional)

+Check the balance

     ```
     root@server:~/bet/privatebet$ lightning-cli listfunds